G-Sebastiani/casm-nand2tetris-assembler/README.md

 casm.awk - Cross assembler for Nand2Tetris Hack Computer written in awk.
 See comment in file for usage.

 test.sh - Runs casm.awk above with 4 input files.
-Compares the created .hack files to .cmp files to verify functionality-
+Compares the created .hack files to .cmp files to verify functionality.

 clean.sh - Removes .hack output files.